hu-macsy/lama_old/scai/dmemo/doc/Distribution.rst

     General block distribution of 11 elements onto 3 processors with sizes (3, 5, 3)

+Beside this constructor it is also possible to create a general block distribution by the local size or by a weight.

 GeneralDistribution
 ^^^^^^^^^^^^^^^^^^^

-With the *GeneralDistribution* a fully free Distribution can be created.
-Therefore, a vector with the mapping from index to partition is given to the distribution.
-The number of partitions starts by zero.
+With the *GeneralDistribution* a fully free distribution can be created.
+Therefore, an array with the owner for each global index must be specified.
+The array must only be available on one processor (root).

 .. code-block:: c++

-   HArray<PartitionId> mapping( { 1, 2, 0, 1, 0, 0, 2, 2, 1, 1, 1 } );  // 11 entries
+   HArray<PartitionId> owners( { 1, 2, 0, 1, 0, 0, 2, 2, 1, 1, 1 } );  // 11 entries
-   DistributionPtr gen( new GeneralDistribution( mapping, comm ) );
+   PartitionId root = 0;
+   DistributionPtr gen = generalDistributionByOwners( owners, root );

 In this example process 0 owns index 2, 4, and 5, process 1 owns 0, 3, 8, 9, and 10 and
 process 2 owns 1, 6, 7.